hkair/Basketball-Action-Recognition/README.md

 ### Validation and Evaluation
 The final model was a R(2+1)D CNN trained on the additional augmented examples.
 For validation on the test set, the model at epoch 19 was used as it was the best performing model in terms of validation f1-score and accuracy.

+#### Confusion Matrix
 ![confusion matrix](examples/confusion_matrix.png)

 ## Player Tracking

 ## Future Additions
+- Separate augmented examples from validation and only in training.
+- Utilize better player tracking methods.
+- Restrict Box size to 176x128 (Or with similar Aspect Ratio), so resize of image is not applied.
+- Fully automate player tracking.
+Potentially using YOLO or any other Object Detection Models.

 ## Credits
 Major thanks to [Simone Francia](https://github.com/simonefrancia) for the basketball action dataset and paper on action classification with 3D-CNNS.